igorwojda/kotlin-coding-challenges/app/src/test/java/com/igorwojda/list/capitalizeFirst/CapitalizeFirst.md

 ## Instructions

-Given list of strings implement the **recursive** function which will capitalize first letter of each string in the list.
+Given list of strings implement a **recursive** function which will capitalize first letter of each string in the list.

 [Puzzle](CapitalizeFirst.kt) | [Solution](CapitalizeFirstSolution.kt)